The Great Dane Care Guide

 Research has shown that breeds with lower inbreeding coefficients have a higher breed lifespan.
 Always ask for the health history or track the breeding lines of your male and female Great Danes.
 Spray or neuter to decrease chances of inbreeding or as a way of addressing diseases/cancers your dog might develop.

 Like any dog, Great Danes need to keep a good coat.
-This can be achieved by regularly brushing the coat of your Great Dane with a firm bristle brush and applying shampoo to it.
-Doing this always saves them from having to bathe them-a chore in itself.
+This can be achieved by regularly brushing the coat of your Great Dane with a firm bristle brush.

 Great Danes are easily attacked by a lot of aches and pains such as arthritis, swollen joints and calluses.
 Providing your Great Dane with soft bedding not only eases the pain, it at times prevents joint problems.